n8n-io/n8n-docs/docs/1-0-migration-checklist.md

 #### Image removal

-We have removed the Debian and RHEL images.
+We've removed the Debian and RHEL images.
 If you were using these you need to change the image you use.
 This shouldn't result in any errors unless you were making a custom image based on one of those images.

 #### Entrypoint change